curtcurt69/my-portfolio/README.md

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).
-Quick shout out to Paul Knust for the awesome tutorial on how to use these tools with NextJS, TS, and tailwind.
+Quick shout out to Paul Knulst (https://www.github.com/paulknulst) for the awesome tutorial on how to use these tools with NextJS, TS, and tailwind.
 Check my version at https://my-portfolio-k845.vercel.app/

 ## Deploy your own